gkgaurav31/blog/README.md

-# Welcome to Gaurav's Github Page!
+# Welcome to Gaurav's Github Pages!

 This blog contains about things and I find interesting and useful in some way and is not completely technical.
 I hope it is helpful to someone.